Anish-shakya/60-Days-of-SQL/README.md

 - For this learning journey i will be using the MovieNow Database where data structure are as below.

 ![Alt text](Assets2/image-43.png)

+#### Aggregation and Summarizing Data
+- For decision making, it is usually not important to look at individual records, but rather to examine summaries of certain groups

+- SUM, COUNT, MIN,MAX and COUNT aggregate functions  can be used to summarize the available data to draw some insights.